clojure-emacs/cljs-tooling/README.md

 [![Continuous Integration status](https://secure.travis-ci.org/gtrak/cljs-tooling.png)](http://travis-ci.org/gtrak/cljs-tooling)

 A Clojure library designed to provide tooling support for ClojureScript.
 Currently it provides var info and auto-completion based on compiler state.
-The completion is a direct port of ninjudd/clojure-complete.

-TODO:
-imports
+It is the basis for clojurescript source navigation in clojure-emacs/cider-nrepl, but is separate for the sake of test-harnesses, decoupled development.

 ## Artifacts